missing-q/emblem20/README.md

 - Implement different damage calculations for Firearms- perhaps a separate damage type?
 - Make an easy way to do terrain bonuses and other out-of-battle factors that influence hit/crit/avo.
 Maybe a macro?
 - Add different "FE Era packages"- one with pure Fates mechanics, pure Path of Radiance mechanics, etc.
+- Stat initialization *before* adding a character's class for the possibility of creating attackable obstacles (alternatively, add an "object" class with no stats?)

 ## How can I use this now? ##